lanasyaa199/Modul-DQLab/README.md

 Modul Python yang tersedia pada repository ini:
 * Python for Data Professional Beginner Part 1-3
 * Data Quality with Python for Beginner
+* Data Visualization with Python Matplotlib for Beginner Part 1-2
 * Data Manipulation with Pandas Part 1-2
 * Exploratory Data Analysis with Python for Beginner
 * Fundamental Data Visualization with Python